D2R-Reimagined/d2r-reimagined-online/README.md

 Thank you, Ben.

+The added 13x11 inventory in this build was created by expanding and modifying olegbl's original 13x8 inventory sprites and related files, with permission, under the MIT License.

+The original author is not responsible for this modified version and provides no warranty or support for it.

 ## Disclaimer

 This repository is a separate compatibility project for D2RLAN and TCP/IP multiplayer.
 It is not an official branch, official release, or officially supported version of D2R Reimagined.